wavemaker/docs/learn/app-development/widgets/datalive/form/dynamic-form.md

 #### Binding Variable with Form

-2. Go to Markup tab and enter the following code snippet in the 'content' section.
+1. Go to Markup tab and enter the following code snippet to create Dynamic Form.
+Add metadata property in the markup with the created variable.
+For example, the accepted value for metadata is `metadata="bind:Variables.<Variable Name>.dataSet"`.

 ```markup